keebio/keebio-docs/docs/iris-lm-build-guide.md

 ![](./assets/images/iris-lm/IMG_3706.jpeg)

 Add screws to each of the holes and screw them in.
 You do not need to overly tighten them.
+Doing so on the polycarbonate version of the case will damage the bottom of the case.

 ![](./assets/images/iris-lm/IMG_3707.jpeg)